-I remained silent and still, so that I would not be detected, as the old man walked passed me.
-I could see his shadow then, as the light from one of the oil lamps outside shone for a brief instant during the night.
+I had remained silent and still, so that I would not be detected, as the old man walked passed me.
+I could see his shadow then, as the light from one of the oil lamps outside shone, for a brief instant during the night.

-Thus, I looked around my surroundings to see, who could be watching me wittingly.
+Thus, I began to look around my surroundings to see, who could be watching me wittingly.
 I noticed that I was alone, and a cold draught of the wind blew suddenly.

-Once more I returned to the chamber, and pondered the possible significance of what I had witnessed outside by the patio.
+Once more, I had returned to the chamber and pondered the possible significance of what I had witnessed outside by the patio.

 The strange activities of the old man and his doings in the castle had precipitated my actions and whereabouts.